Szhenger/simple-feed/README.md

 This is **SimpleFeed**, a minimal RSS reader built with Python and Django that allows users to subscribe and manage custom web feeds.
 Users can explore, organize, and archive their favorite feeds—all from a clean web interface with automatic daily updates.

+Created and maintained under the SZ Laboratory of Programming — a personal initiative focused on systems-level compilers and infrastructure.

 ## Key Features

 - User authentication (register, login, logout)